Statistics Calculators

 $$Median=Value\ of\ \left(\frac{N+1}{2}\right)-th\ item=Value\ of\ \left(\frac{7+1}{2}\right)-th\ item=Value\ of\ 4-th\ item$$

-The value of the 4th item in the sorted data set is 2.00 m.
+The value of the 4th item in our sorted dataset is 2.00 m.
 Therefore,

 Median = 2.00 m

-Let's imagine that the basketball team adds a new player who is 1.90 m tall.
-Now, what is the median height of the basketball players on the team?
+Now, imagine the basketball team drafts a new player who is 1.90 m tall.
+What is the new median height of the players on the team?

 1.75 m, 1.96 m, 1.95 m, 2.00 m, 2.05 m, 2.05 m, 2.10 m, 1.90 m